mohsud56/sudan-displacement-analysis/README.md

 This project demonstrates skills in data cleaning, analysis, visualization, and GitHub deployment.
 Built entirely on a mobile device using Google Colab for accessibility.

 ## Tasks and Accomplishments
-Here's a breakdown of the key tasks I (Mohammed) completed in this project, showcasing my end-to-end data analysis workflow:
+Here's a breakdown of the key tasks I completed in this project, Here's how I tackled the project step-by-step:
 ### 1. **Data Sourcing and Preparation**
    - Sourced real, aggregated monthly conflict data from ACLED (Excel file: `sudan_hrp_political_violence_events_and_fatalities_by_month-year_as-of-15jan2026.xlsx`).
    - Integrated static displacement statistics from UNHCR (latest as of Jan 2026).